huyvd7/pytorch-deepglr/README.md

 The above command will resize the ```INPUT_IMAGE``` to ```324x324```, then denoise it using a trained DeepGLR ```model/deepglr.pretrained``` and save the result at ```OUTPUT_IMAGE```

 # Acknowledgments
-All of the works are done on Google Colaboratory.
+Most of these works are done on Google Colaboratory.
 Thanks Google for the free GPUs.